 The Directory PWG will review and improve our current internal and external online directories, while continuing to respect the privacy and preferences of our user community to select certain personal display options.
 The Directory PWG will both improve data-processing workflows and create central sources of data-authority with the goal of populating the directory information automatically from data in our systems of record (as opposed to self-reported data).
 This project will intersect with data and systems reflecting names, titles, temporary assignments, room and building information, and web-based information sources, among others.
 The Directory PWG will also create and document procedures for our community members to easily request changes to directory information.
 Contact: Rhoni Ryan.

-The Student Success/Advising PWG will look at our workflows for supporting advising and student success, including our data infrastructure, and identify improvements.
-This work may involve consolidating or replacing various systems currently in use, in order to better facilitate data management.
+The Student Success/Advising PWG looked at our workflows for supporting advising and student success, including our data infrastructure, in order to identify improvements.
+This work may eventually involve consolidating or replacing various systems currently in use, in order to better facilitate data management and improve student support.
 A coordinated workflow of faculty and staff that balances access, support, and privacy will foster more effective advising.
 A first step project of this group is the implementation of software to support degree audit and educational planning.
-Contacts: Tomoko Sakomura and Lesa Shieber
+Contacts: Kristen Smith.

 The Data Governance Website PWG completed its work in early spring 2020 by designing and publishing a website to communicate information about Data Governance at the College, including links to related materials, and form to submit suggestions and ideas (which will go live at a later date).
 They also provided advice and guidance to the DGC regarding communications with the community.